 Dr. Maldonado continued his collaboration with Robert Webster, Ph.D., associate professor of mechanical engineering, and his team to develop minimally invasive approaches to treatment of early lung cancer, using robotic bronchoscopic and thoracoscopic approaches to novel thermal ablative therapeutic interventions.

 Dr. Patel worked with Kenny Tao, Ph.D., assistant professor of biomedical engineering, and his engineering lab to construct and test optical coherence tomography (OCT) for intraoperative use during ophthalmic surgeries.
 This imaging modality would provide the surgeon with dynamic, real-time feedback to assist with surgical maneuvers and potentially improve outcomes.

 Dr. Banovac worked with a team of engineers led by Mike Miga, Ph.D.,Harvie Branscomb Professor and Professor Biomedical Engineering, to develop technology that will improve the accuracy of tumor sampling during biopsy.
 The technology would allow longitudinal and serial biopsies of the metabolically active part of the tumor.

 Ryan Hsi, M.D.

-Assistant Professor, Department of Urologic Surgery
+Associate Professor, Department of Urologic Surgery

 Dr. Hsi collaborated with Brett Byram, Ph.D., assistant professor of biomedical engineering, to develop nonlinear beamforming methods for kidney stone detection and sizing.
 These next-generation ultrasound methods for kidney stone imaging will improve the performance of ultrasound and potentially reduce reliance on CT imaging and associated ionizing radiation exposure.